GitHPS/Tools-1/README.md

 ## Import lnkin database tool NEW VERSION

-Just because I have a vintage computer (core2duo@2.93GHz with sata 7200 rpm J ), I decided to implement some changes in order to make things easy and faster.
+Just because I have a vintage computer (core2duo@2.93GHz with sata 7200 rpm J ), I decided to implement some changes in order to make things easier and faster.
 Here a brief discription about all changes made including the new scripts added.

 1. **import_lnkinV2.sh**: Implemented some changes to database structure.
 Added some indexes and changed data types.
 Log file implemented.
 2. **config.sh**: Separated file for config vars (Database username and password, log file name.